mpigsley/nebraska-mushrooms/src/cms/content/species/morchella-americana.md

 #### Habitat

-White Morels occur in sites ranging from deep-shaded forest ravines to open Bur Oak hilltop prairies to floodplain Cottonwood forests.
+Common Morels occur in sites ranging from deep-shaded forest ravines to open Bur Oak hilltop prairies to floodplain Cottonwood forests.
 It commonly grows near recently dead Elms and Cottonwoods, feeding on the recently deceased roots, but is found near many other tree species.
 It can be found growing alone or scattered.
 If one is found, others may be close by within eyesight.

 #### Abundance & Fruiting Period